 I. Monopolistic competition:

-a.
-The number of dealer is not large.
+- The number of the dealer is not large.

-There are only a few sellers in a Oligopoly market.
+There are only a few sellers in an Oligopoly market.

-When there is a monopoly, A single producers or sellers control the entire market.
+When there is a monopoly, single producers or sellers control the entire market.
 Therefore no substitute for the product.
-He control the entire supply and he can fixed the price.
+He manages the whole supply, and he can fix the price.